 At Guerreco Negro we cross into Baja California Sur and changed time zones.
 Instead of getting dark at 1730 it now gets dark at 1830, a great improvement.
 All the way down the MX-1 there are military road blocks that are place in the middle of the road sending you off to the side into the rough gravel and sand.
 They are made of tyres, cemented together, with tin roofs.
 They are manned by very young soldiers, in dessert khaki, fully loaded, who don't seem to be that interested in us and let us through without any trouble.
 All the way along this road (and it is the only major one in Baja) we have been seeing pick up trucks with off road cars and bikes on trailers coming back from the Baja 1000.
 Apart from the lorries that has been most of the traffic.

 We had spent the last 6 days since leaving Big Sur moving on every day, nearly 1200 miles of moving on.
 It was like we were running away from the states and the Mexican boarder, afraid to stop in case we were attacked by drug smuggling banditos, so we told ourselves that we needed to slow down and enjoy what Baja had to offer, so spent the morning looking round San Ignacio.
 There was a very nice camp site on the way in off the highway, set under date palms by the river, and the square with the church was beautiful.
-Here is the history and the alter piece.
-I liked the Cherub hanging from the dome and the shaded tree lined square outside.

 Here we met David and Heather from Belfast NI who were on their way back from competing in the Baja 1000.
 David drove a rented Honda 450 in the solo class taking 39 hours of non stop driving.
 This was the 4 time he had competed, the first time took him 54 hours and he lost all his finger nails on his right hand due to vibration, this time he thought he might get away with loosing only 2.
 Heather his wife and back up team wasn't quite so enthusiastic about the adventure, wanting new fascia boards on the house, which next year she might get.